WOOD ID POSTER:

 plank and closeup --- BIG enlargements are present

-bird'e eye maple planks and turning stock specifically listed as Acer saccharum (hard maple)
+bird'e eye maple planks and turning stock specifically listed as hard maple / Acer saccharum

 plank, shown on the left as it appeared on the web and on the right after I spent ONE SECOND hitting the "correct white balance" button in my graphics program.
 This is the kind of internet crap that made me start this site in the first place.
 I don't know that my corrected image is totally accurate, but I know for sure that it is MUCH more accurate than what I found posted.